coreyog/wordle/README.md

 ```

 If you always play with hard mode enabled then you can update the config by setting `default_to_hard_mode` to `true` so that the next time you start a game, it'll behave like you passed the `-H` flag.
 This also affects the `-s` flag.
 With this config value set to `true`, it's impossible to start a standard game.
 If you would like to do that, you'll need to update the config again and set the value back to `false`.

+### Note to self about deploys:

+Once everything is checked in and ready for a release:

+    gitsem [major, minor, patch]
+    git push
+    goreleaser release
+    rm -rf dist